Senior Optical Assistant Course

 An in-practice mentor should also be assigned to help the student on their path through the course.
 This person does not have to be GOC registered, but should have a high level of training in the field and a basic awareness of supporting colleagues to learn new skills.

-Students will also attend a two-day practical skills workshop at the ABDO National Resource Centre, Aston, Birmingham.
-This is tentatively scheduled for March 2021.
-We will of review this depending on the national Covid-19 situation.
+Students will also attend a two-day practical skills event at the ABDO National Resource Centre, Aston, Birmingham.

 The course syllabus